esuarez-12/Leaf-Area-Analyzer/README.md

 # Leaf Area Analyzer 🍃

-A Python-based tool for measuring leaf area from images using OpenCV and multi-color masking techniques.
+A Python-based tool for measuring leaf area from scanned images using OpenCV and multi-color masking techniques.

 ## Features:
 - Calculates total, average, and individual leaf areas in cm²